skienzmatishun/rippreport/content/p/moore-of-the-chucky-cheeze-and-jack-burrell-show/index.md

   llm_score: 65
   recency_score: 63.63193019587483
   rank: 10
+summary: Following up on our special meeting investigation, Jack Burrell and his tabloid allies launched a smear campaign to protect their power.
+Internal communications reveal a coordinated effort between council members and media stooges to sabotage mayoral reform and sewer repairs.
+Read the full scoop on Fairhope's dirtiest media circus.
 ---
 We are talking super stupid, I mean extraordinary ignorance.
 But I get it, it is part of the moore factor, little m deliberate, the people that will believe fiction for truth.